NathanStanislavsky/TetrisWebsite/backend/README.md

 ## Features

 - **API Endpoints**: Provides RESTful APIs for:
-  - Game score submission
+  - Adding a score to the leaderboard
-  - Retrieving the leaderboard
+  - Getting the leaderboard data
+  - Deleting a highscore from the database
+  - Getting the smallest score
 - **Database Integration**: MongoDB for persistent data storage.
-- **Environment Variables**: Configurable with a `.env` file for secure and flexible deployment.
+- **Environment Variables**: Utilizes `.env` file
-- **Dockerized**: Easily deployable using Docker.
+- **Dockerized**: Employs containerization with Docker

 ---